ywshao/4K-VSRG/README.md

 #### Train
 1. The list of BMS directories.
 2. The list of BMS files in the selected directory.

-#### Pattern Parameters
-Rate: the rate modifier of the BMS.\
-Jack: the jackness of the chart.\
-Jack Length: the jack lengthness of the chart.\
-Speed Tech: the hardness of the arrangement of streams.\
-Jump: the density of jumps.\
-Hand: the density of hands.\
-Quad: the density of quads.\
-Chord Tech: the jackness of the chart when notes per second is low and has jumps, hands, or quads.

 ### Gameplay
 The top-left bar is the HP bar.\